lorente/NEncaVIB/README.md

 the code uses two more files:

-The Gamma:dat file that reads as:
+The Gamma.dat file that reads as:

 G  ! two options G (Gaussian= or L (Lorentzian) for the Hybridisation function 0.0 0 1.0  !
 G0, E0, D0 for left electrode (eV)
 0.1 0 2.0   ! same for right electrode 8eV)

-where if it is a gaussina the hybridization function looks like G0*exp (-(omega-E0)^2/D0^2), a Lorentzian like G0/(omega-E0)^2+D0^2) so that D0 is like an effective bandwidth and G0 is the value of the hybridisation (times 2 pi would be the width of the level) at the energy E0.
+where if it is a gaussian the hybridization function looks like G0*exp (-(omega-E0)^2/D0^2), a Lorentzian like G0/(omega-E0)^2+D0^2) so that D0 is like an effective bandwidth and G0 is the value of the hybridisation (times 2 pi would be the width of the level) at the energy E0.

-The other file is the Hamiltonian that here is just a level referred to the Fermi energy.
+The other file is the Hamiltonian that here it is just a level referred to the Fermi energy.
 Hamiltonian.dat ::

 -0.65